-It would be best if you gave a time frame for your move, and the more time you can give the landlord the better chance you have of avoiding additional penalties.
+It would be best if you gave a time frame for your move, and the more time you can give the landlord, the better chance you have of avoiding additional penalties.

 Does sending a written notice to vacate guarantee the landlord will return my security deposit in full?

 No, there’s never any guarantee you will get any or all of your security deposit back.

-That said, sending proper notice to your landlord increases your chances of getting back some or all of your deposit.
+That said, sending a proper notice to your landlord increases your chances of getting back some or all of your deposit.

-Can I just call my landlord and tell them I’m moving?
+Can I call my landlord and tell them I’m moving?

 Yes, you can inform your landlord verbally of your plans to move, but you won’t have a written record of giving your landlord proper notice.

-It is always best to send them a written notice in addition to a phone call or in-person conversation in case there’s any question in the future of when you delivered the notice and when you plan to move out.
+It is always best to send them a written notice in addition to a phone call or in-person conversation in case there’s any question in the future about when you delivered the notice and when you plan to move out.

-An eviction notice, sometimes called a notice to quit or notice of termination, is written by the landlord to inform the tenant of the number of days they have to cure a problem (like past-due rent) or move out.
+An eviction notice, sometimes called a notice to quit or notice of termination is written by the landlord to inform the tenant of the number of days they have to cure a problem (like past-due rent) or move out.